skaija/susan-testing/Test/APIs/2-geocoding-api/address-search/index.md

 title: Address search
 ---

 Address search can be used to search addresses and place names.
-Duh.
+An address is matched to its corresponding geographic coordinates and in the simplest search, you can provide only one parameter, the text you want to match in any part of the location details.

 <!--
 ## Address search APIs

 Address search can be done using either **Autocomplete API** or **Search API**

-Autocomplete API is lighter and it's designed for "autocomplete" style searches.
+Autocomplete API is lighter and is designed for "autocomplete" style searches.
 Search API has more search parameters available.

 ### Which one should I use?